SachinAshish/ToolBox-Pro/containers.md

 ### Mongo

--  It provides the NoSQL database during development of this website
+-  It provides the NoSQL database during development of this website (in production an external database provider may be used)

 -  Exposed at `localhost:27017` (Even though it is not required) for debugging and accessing it using platforms like mongodb compass.

--  Details for Connecting to the database:
+-  Details for Connecting to the database during development:

 ```yml
 Port: 27017